 Over the past few years website design and the way users interact with and "consume" on-line content and media has changed

+Contact

+Variety of the contact of t

-The committee team on our dramatically.
-Smartphones, tablets and mobile devices now account for a greater number of users than the traditional PC desktop access.
+The committee team on our "contact us" page dramatically.

+Smartphones, tablets

+and mobile devices

+now account for a

+greater number of

+users than the

+traditional PC desktop

+access.

 Our previous website has always been a "Fixed Page" design i.e. When viewed on a small screen, the page simply squeezes and adjusts to fit the available space, making content difficult to read and scroll.
 Most modern websites now work on a RWD basis...."A Responsive Web Design", this method adjusts the page content dynamically to fit the screen size, making the website easier to view and interact with.
-Why Now?.....Well, initially the previous software I have been using, has sadly reached the end of it's life and is no longer fit for purpose.
+Why Now?....Well, initially the previous software I have been using, has sadly reached the end of it's life and is no longer fit for purpose.
 So now with time on my hands, I have bitten the bullet and invested in upgraded software and hopefully learnt some new skills to adapt with the times!
-I hope the new site conveys a fresh new outlook and now avoids any issues with incompatibility across all browsing platforms and would welcome any feedback....As this will always be a work in progress!
-E-mail me HERE Members Only Don't forget that members can access a number of restricted documents on the members only area, including minutes of all recent committee meetings.
+I hope the new site conveys a fresh new outlook and avoids any issues with any previous incompatibilities and would welcome your feedback....
+As this will always be a work in progress!
+Vote your feedback HERE Members Only Don't forget that members can access a number of restricted documents on the members only area, including minutes of all recent committee meetings.
 You'll need a user name and password, if you haven't registered yet, request your log in details HERE